 Burping is a convenient way to release any trapped air in the digestive system.
 When being fed, babies tend to swallow some air.
 Apart from ingesting it orally, babies may produce gas during digestion.
 Babies with lactose intolerance or those allergic to formulas may produce excess gas.
 Similarly, the foods consumed by nursing mothers may produce gas in a few breastfed babies.
 Therefore, letting your baby burp helps release the formed gas outwards through the mouth which thereby soothes them (1).

 You may burp your baby anytime they feel fussy.
 However, the ideal period would be immediately after a feeding session.
 It could be especially necessary if the baby seems fussy after a feeding session, indicating they have gulped too much air.

 You may burp the baby between feeds.
 If you are bottle-feeding, you may burp them after they are halfway done with the bottle.
+Care is to be taken to choose the correct size nipple and hold the bottle upside down.
+That way air ingestion and choking both can be avoided.
 Do not force the burping by stopping the feeding session abruptly.
 You may burp when you notice the baby taking a break or when distracted.
-Breastfed babies can be burped when switching feeding from one breast to another.
+Else, burp at the end of the feed.
+One breast at a time is the standard norm.